 Firari was up against an ultra-com-petitive 160 lbs. bracket and performed well.
 He followed up a first round bye with a quick 1:08 pin of a Mishicot wrestler.
 He was pinned a round later despite having a 4-3 lead.
-Firari turned his attention to the consolation bracket, where he exploded for a 13-0 major decision win over a New London wrestler.
+Firari turned his attention to the con solation bracket, where he exploded for a 13-0 major decision win over a New London wrestler.
 His day soon came to an end with a tight 5-0 decision loss.

 Ryan Sturgill kicked off his competition in the 132 lbs. bracket with a pin of a Reedsville wrestler in 1:37, followed by a more drawn out pin over a Wilmot Union wrestler in 5:50.
-His time in the championship bracket came to an end with a 10-2 major tion, as well.
-Wrestling in the 138 lbs. class, he kicked off his day with a pin of a Green Bay Preble wrestler in 1:58.
-In the next matchup, a hard-fought battle ended in a late pin against a Lena wrestler.
-He'd be pinned once again in the consolation bracket to close the invitational out.
+His time in the championship bracket came to an end with a 10-2 major tamination is imped-ing redevelopment.
+From Tuesday, decision loss to a Hortonville wrestler.
 Sturgill picked up yet another pin, this time in 4:06 over a Witternberg-Birnamwood wrestler in his first match of the consolation bracket.
 His day came to an end with a tight 7-4 decision loss to a Campbellsport wrestler in the next round.
-Dakota Sturgill came very close to reaching the second day of competi-
+Dakota Sturgill came very close to gram.